 - preparing students for the study-to-work transition of neuroscience graduate students into academic, clinical and corporate worlds,

 - broadening students’ scientific culture and developing their critical sense,

 - building a professional network, locally and internationally.

-- 3 doctoral scholarships for MDs
+- 3 doctoral contracts for international co-supervised PhDs